Muckross Park College

 Muckross Park College (Páirc Mhucrois) is a private non fee paying Catholic secondary school for girls, located in Donnybrook, Dublin, Ireland.
 It was founded in 1900 and is one of a number of Dominican schools in Ireland.
-As of 2021, it has a student body of 709.
+As of 2026, it had a student body of 712.

-The school is active in many sports and sports tournaments, including in hockey, tennis, and basketball.
-Some former students have gone on to play for Ireland at the international level.
-Academically, the school has achieved high results and ranked highly in The Irish Times list of feeder schools for 3rd level education in Ireland.
+The school is involved in a number sports tournaments, including in hockey, tennis, and basketball.
+Academically, the school has historically ranked highly in The Irish Times list of feeder schools for third-level education in Ireland.

 History

 The school was founded in 1900 as St. Mary's University College, which was initially a third-level college for women studying for degrees awarded by the Royal University of Ireland.

-Junior and senior years
+Curriculum

 First, second and third years undertake the Junior Cycle curriculum in preparation for the Junior Certificate Examination.

-Transition year (TY) consists of organising work placements several times throughout the year, as well as much more such as a school trip abroad.
-Every week, TY students undertake dance and drama classes at the nearby Independent Theatre Workshop studios.
-Other class modules include cooking, horticulture, yearbook, film making, and fitness.
+Transition year (TY) consists of organising work placements several times throughout the year, as well as a school trip abroad.
+TY students may also undertake dance and drama classes at the nearby Independent Theatre Workshop studios.
+Other TY class modules include cooking, horticulture, yearbook, film making, and fitness.

-Fifth year is spent preparing students for the Leaving Certificate Examinations.
-However, students also take part in a ski trip as well as a musical with Gonzaga College.
+Fifth and sixth years are spent preparing students for the Leaving Certificate Examinations.

-In Sixth Year, students do their Leaving Certificate Examinations.
-They may also take part in a pre-debs party, a mock party, and graduation mass.